-This phrase has been the source of much contention and debate in recent months.
-In response to ongoing incidents involving police that resulted in the deaths of Black Americans, “Black Lives Matter” is a bold statement declaring that the lives of Black Americans should be valued and honored as the U.S. Constitution protects the dignity of human life.
+Black Lives Matter has been the source of much contention and debate in recent months.
+In response to ongoing incidents involving police resulting in the deaths of Black Americans, “Black Lives Matter” is a bold statement declaring that the lives of Black men and women should be valued and honored as the U.S. Constitution protects the dignity of human life.
 The phrase is a foundational acknowledgment of those rights.

-The movement has sprung from the need to strategically address those incidents with law enforcement and the injustices that resulted.
+The movement arose from the need to strategically address those incidents with law enforcement and the injustices that resulted.

 On the other hand, the ensuing controversy has come from what many view as an unwarranted attack on police across the nation.
 As a result, the conversation surrounding race and police violence has been deemed “race baiting”: the act of using racially derisive language, actions, or other forms of communication to anger or intimidate or coerce.
 In recent days the racial tension surrounding the incidents at the University of Missouri, Yale, and other colleges across the nation have brought these conversations to the forefront yet again.